Best Email Marketing Software for Small Businesses 2026: Tested and Ranked

 What email marketing software is best for e-commerce?

 Klaviyo is the top choice for Shopify and WooCommerce stores.
-Its native integrations, abandoned cart flows, and revenue attribution are unmatched.
+Its native integrations, abandoned cart flows, and revenue attribution features are simply unmatched.
 Omnisend is a strong alternative at a lower price point for smaller e-commerce operations.

 Can I switch email marketing platforms without losing my subscribers?